asolo/join-workflow/README.md

 Finally, the DELETE endpoint will remove a single step by including the Id at the end of the URL endpoint. (`.../step/<id>`).
 If a specified Id to be deleted does not exist, a 400 response will be returned.

 ### notes
-This API is only configured to run locally.
-This API is also using a temporary in-memory data store, so each time the app is restarted, the datastore (containing the workflow graph) will be empty.
+This API is does not have a database, and is using a temporary in-memory data store, so each time the app is restarted, the datastore (containing the workflow graph) will be empty.

 # prerequisites:
 python 3.x